Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 ProductDescription

-Beck’s, Hoegaarden, Leffe, Michelob UltraAdditional well-known beer brands covering various segments and tastes.
+Beck’s, Hoegaarden, Leffe, Michelob UltraPremium and specialty beer brands targeting niche and health-conscious consumers.

 Main Competitors

-There are 2 competitors in total, with the table below listing the top 10 leaders by market capitalization:
+There are 2 competitors in total.
+The table below lists the top 10 leaders by market capitalization:

 CompetitorMarket Cap.